Recent research shows that high doses of vitamin D can have a significant impact on preventing bone fractures in older people.

 The results show that regular doses of vitamin D can significantly decrease the risk of fractures.

-“For the last several years I have been recommending higher doses of vitamin D to my patients,” says MN Orthopedic Specialist, Dr. Lance Silverman.
+“For the last several years I have been recommending higher doses of vitamin D to my patients,” says Orthopedic Specialist, Dr. Lance Silverman.
 These findings are welcome.
 The previously established RDA only describes what is needed to prevent overt manifestation of disease, not best overall function.
-While vitamin D can be made by sun exposure, many of my patients in Minnesota and the surrounding states spend several months indoors during the winter.
+While vitamin D can be made by sun exposure, many of my patients spend several months indoors during the winter.
 The time they spend outdoors as the get older is limited by work and by justified fears of skin cancer.
 Oral supplements are inexpensive and easy to find.
 I recommend nearly every patient to start them.
 It’s never too early or too late to start maximizing bone density.”